BoneInscri/ics-pa/notes/PA_2.md

 ![image-20231112202200855](PA_2.assets/image-20231112202200855.png)

-SLTI (set less than immediate) places the value 1 in register rd if register rs1 **is less than** the sign-extended immediate when both are treated as signed numbers, else 0 is written to rd.
+SLTI (set less than immediate) places the value 1 in register rd if register rs1 **is less than** the sign-extended immediate when both are treated as signed numbers， else 0 is written to rd.

-SLTIU is similar but compares the values as unsigned numbers (i.e., the immediate is first sign-extended to XLEN bits then treated as an unsigned number).
+SLTIU is similar but compares the values as unsigned numbers (i.e.， the immediate is first sign-extended to XLEN bits then treated as an unsigned number).

-Note, ==SLTIU rd, rs1, 1 sets rd to 1 if rs1 equals zero, otherwise sets rd to 0==
+Note， ==SLTIU rd， rs1， 1 sets rd to 1 if rs1 equals zero， otherwise sets rd to 0==

-(assembler pseudo instruction **SEQZ rd, rs**).
+(assembler pseudo instruction **SEQZ rd， rs**).

 ```
 00153513